wiktoriastel/wiktoriastel/README.md

 - 🔭 I’m currently working on improving my career in IT
 - ⚡ Fun fact: my last meal on Earth would be pierogi

-What I can use:
+✨ What I feel comfortable with:
-SQL
+- SQL
-HTML
+- HTML
-CSS
+- CSS
+- SCSS
 <!--
 **wiktoriastel/wiktoriastel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.